SiobhanBaines/Harry-Potter-Memory-Game/README.md

 Since I am using Harry Potter as the theme I feel it is only right to talk a little about the author of Harry Potter in an about section.

 ### *Strategy*
 The objective of this project is to create an interactive and fun game for a player which they will want to play again and again.
 A player must want to interact with the website and the website must inturn react to the interaction of the player.
-When the player first enters the website I want it to look exciting and make them want to 'have a go'.
-When the player is playing the game I want the game to give the player feedback.
+When the player first enters the website, I want it to look exciting and make them want to 'have a go'.
+When the player is playing the game, I want the game to give the player feedback.
 Everything in the site must be relevant to Harry Potter.
 ### *Scope*
 The concept of the game is based on the 'Simon' game of the 1980's in the style of Harry Potter.
 #### *In Scope*